 An important theoretical consideration concerns the size of surfaces in a room model.
 The classical laws of geometrical acoustics are such that for the purpose of calculating how much energy is reflected; all surfaces are considered to be infinitely large in comparison to the wavelength.
-For practical room models surfaces are not infinitely large and ODEON is, to some degree, able to take into account the limited size of surfaces in calculations - using the Reflection Based Scattering method see section 6.4.
-Still ODEON is a high frequency model so surfaces should be kept reasonably large - don't use more surfaces than needed in order to mimic the geometry, modelling a lot of very small surfaces to achieve high geometrical fidelity will not improve quality of results, but it will increase calculation time.
-It is difficult to put concrete limits on the size of surfaces which should be used; there will always be a need for small surfaces to fill in awkward corners of the geometry, but a rule of thumb may be to keep surface dimensions larger than one wavelength at the mid-frequencies (one wavelength at
+For practical room models surfaces are not infinitely large and ODEON is, to some degree, able to take into account the limited size of surfaces in calculations - using the Reflection Based Scattering method (see Chapter Error!
+Reference source not found.).

+Still ODEON is a high frequency model so surfaces should be kept reasonably large.
+Avoid using more surfaces than needed in order to mimic the geometry.
+Modelling a lot of very small surfaces to achieve high geometrical fidelity will not improve quality of results, but it will increase calculation time.
+It is difficult to put concrete limits on the size of surfaces which should be used; there will always be a need for small surfaces to fill in awkward corners of the geometry.

+Remember: A rule of thumb may be to keep surface dimensions larger than one wavelength at the mid-frequencies (one wavelength at 1000 Hz is approximately 0.34 metres).